 Tabnine has changed this document before.

-"We retain personal data for as long as necessary to provide our services, comply with legal obligations, resolve disputes, and enforce our agreements.
-When you close your account, we will delete or anonymize your personal data within a reasonable period, subject to any legal retention requirements.— Excerpt from Tabnine's Tabnine Privacy Policy
+"We retain personal data for as long as necessary to provide our services, comply with our legal obligations, resolve disputes, and enforce our agreements.
+When personal data is no longer needed, we take reasonable steps to delete or anonymize it.— Excerpt from Tabnine's Tabnine Privacy Policy

 Full compliance analysis